bpintea/es_speedtest_cli/README.md

 Elasticsearch resources, run the speedtest app and upload its results, as well as install/uninstall itself.

+The Speedtest CLI measurements are spooled locally until they can be updated into Elasticsearch.
+Note that the spool file is stored by default under system's temporary directory, so it's lost on a reboot.
+If a measurement is rejected by Elasticsearch due to ingesting errors, the measurements are logged into a dedicated file.

+The failures are also sent to local logging system.

+Elasticsearch is setup to rotate out the old data, so that the destination indices won't grow forever.
+It will also drop some of Speedtest CLI redundant JSON fields and consolidate the geographical data into appropriate Elasticsearch data types.

 ## Requirements

 There are a few dependencies, besides `speedtest` that need to be available on